outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

 This question can be narrowed down to: why need LVM over LUKS?

-    A decrypted LUKS device like /dev/mapper/cryptroot can only be treated as a partition instead of a disk (i.e. /dev/sda).
-So command like 'parted -a optimal /dev/mapper/cryptroot' is NOT allowed.
-Actually you notice that LVM also operates on partitions only.
-We don't execute 'pvcreate /dev/sda'.
+    A decrypted LUKS device like /dev/mapper/cryptroot should'd better be treated as a partition instead of a disk (like /dev/sda).
+So command like 'parted -a optimal /dev/mapper/cryptroot' is NOT encouraged.
+It is complicated to make use of partitions created directly over LUKS device.

-1. If I want to use only part of /dev/mapper/cryptroot storage for Gentoo, while leaving the remaining space for other usage like NTFS data or even another Arch Linux.
+1. If I want to use only part of /dev/mapper/cryptroot storage for Gentoo, while leaving the remaining space for other usage like NTFS data or even another Arch Linux, use 2nd LVM.
-2. If I want to separate /home, /usr, /tmp etc. mount points.
+2. If I want to separate /home, /usr, /tmp etc. mount points, use 2nd LVM.
+3. etc.

 Actually, up to now, we can install Gentoo on this decrypted LUKS partition directly (single partition Gentoo; /home, /swap etc are just normal directories).